jemminger/namespaced_htmldoc/README.txt

-= PDF::HTMLDoc
+= HTMLDocPDF::HTMLDoc

-PDF::HTMLDoc is a wrapper around HTMLDOC, an open-source application that converts HTML input files into formatted HTML, PDF or PostScript output.
+HTMLDocPDF::HTMLDoc is a wrapper around HTMLDOC, an open-source application that converts HTML input files into formatted HTML, PDF or PostScript output.

+It was forked from https://github.com/craigw/htmldoc specifically to change the root namespace from PDF:: to HTMLDocPDF::, so that it will play nice with other gems that use the PDF:: namespace.

 Home:: http://rubyforge.org/projects/htmldoc/
 HTMLDOC Home:: http://www.htmldoc.org/